salatmehl/a-data-visualisation-report/README.md

 # a-data-visualisation-report
-This is a page I use to practice data visualisation, reporting, and stakeholder management.
+This is a page I use to practice data visualisation, reporting, and stakeholder management using Looker Studio.

 Hi again!